pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/contracts/oas/keyword-support.md

 1. Sets `additionalProperties` in your OpenAPI to `false` on any response body, to ensure a consumer won't get false positives if they add a new field that isn't actually part of the spec.
 1. Removes `required` properties from provider responses, as otherwise all consumers would be required to consume the entire provider response!
 1. Sets [`unevaluatedProperties: true`](https://json-schema.org/understanding-json-schema/reference/object.html#unevaluated-properties) on `allOf` schemas.
 This has the effect of extending the (guaranteed to be) closed schemas after (1), allowing us to match against a single composite schema
-1. Ensures any polymorphic types both have a `discriminator` and have an `enum` set on it to restrict the possible sub-types
+1. Ensures any polymorphic types both have an appropriate `discriminator` setup (as described above)

 The consequences of the above transformations are: